 Being an open world, Forza Horizon 4 presents an almost racing role-playing game (RPG) style of progression.
 Choosing missions and stunt tasks, drifting challenges, and races unlocks a kind of experience-point-like currency called “Influence” for your driver, which is used to unlock the different seasons.

 The RPG elements continue, in that part of your time is spent crafting your racer avatar, and the open-world setting allows you to actually purchase homes that act as both bases of operations on the map and also as buffs/bonus additions to upgrading your vehicles.

 Online play, offline play, and “semi-offline” play options are available (semi being the “Drivatars” of friends and rivals; ghosted versions of previously, asynchronously-run races by others that you can compete against).

 Forza Horizon 4 happily leans into the “video game” part of being a driving games PC sim.
 All the aspects of play are “gamified,” including a sassy GPS artificial intelligence (AI) voice called A.N.N.A. (think David Hasselhoff’s KITT from Knight Rider mixed with Amazon’s Alexa) that informs you of the various races and challenges around you as you explore the open world environment.
 She also helpfully offers to mark the locations of favorite challenges on your map for easier accessibility.

-With 450 licensed cars that you can obtain and race, each handling appropriately and differently, there are months and months of gameplay for both the casual racing game fan and the dedicated gearhead.
+With 450 licensed cars that you can obtain and race, each handling appropriately and differently, there are months and months of gameplay on this drift game for the PC that will suit both the casual racing game fan and the dedicated gearhead.